mailbox171/fctfoke-v04/readme.md

 php-apache   Deployment/php-apache   42%/50%   1         10        8          13m
 ```

 Finish the example by stopping the user load, by typing  Ctrl-C.

-Then we can verify the result state (after a minute or so), and chack that the number of replicas is back to 1.
+Then we can verify the result state (after few minutes, be patient), and check that the number of replicas is back to 1.

-### Ingress Controller installation and sample deployment
+## Ingress Controller installation and sample deployment

 The ingress controller test installation comprises: